Enquil/p3-ci-phone-device-survey/README.md

   * Next I searched for this app's repository in the "Connect to Github" section of the page and clicked on connect on order to connect the repository to this application.
   * Chose manual deployment
   * Once app was finished building, opened it and did some quick tests.

+## Bugs
+---

+* No actual bugs found, but there is alot of refactoring that can be done, especially the select_comparison function that fetches google sheet data and presents it.
+* There should be "back navigation", i wanted to make it very simple to use, but it is VERY simple right now

+## Credits
+---

+Thank you Code Institute and Joao4569 for code snippets mentioned in source code Thank you to my mentor Anthony at Code Institute for solid advice as per usual.